Learn more about some of the department's biologists, information and education specialists, fish culturists, and support staff.

 Contact: St. Johnsbury Office, 802-751-0105, firstname.lastname@example.org

-Amy Alfieri, Turkey Project Leader and Wildlife Biologist, Dead Creek Wildlife Management Area
+Amy Alfieri, Wildlife Biologist, Dead Creek Wildlife Management Area

 Amy has been working with the department since 2005, when she started coordinating the bald eagle reintroduction project.
 She got her B.A. in ornithology and natural resources from Hampshire College and her M.S. in biology from Antioch University.
 Amy manages many of the wetland-based wildlife management areas in the Essex district, conducting water level control and controlled burns, as well as managing the Dead Creek Visitor Center.
 She works with farmers and conservation partners on habitat management.
-She's also in charge of Vermont's turkey conservation project, in addition to assisting with waterfowl projects.
 Amy also enjoys gardening, wood carving, birdwatching, muzzleloader season, and football.

 Contact: Dead Creek WMA, 802-759-2398, email@example.com